GiunioDeLuca/EnergyUnitCommittmentProblem/README.md

 and not for the turbojet (as specified by the challenge).

 The websocket is implemented by using Socket.IO.
-This allow to run the API on every browser, even for those ws protocol is not supported.
+This allows every browser to run the websocket, even those that not support ws protocol.
 However, the websocket cannot be tested with ws based address testing modes (such as Websocket Test Client from Chrome).

-For more details or questions contact directly the [author](giuniodl@live.it)
+For more details or questions contact directly the [author](giuniodl@live.it).

 ## Author
 Giunio De Luca